Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Samoa

-And also this Kauai luau ends together with the awe-inspiring Samoan fire knife dancing!
+And also, this Kauai luau ends together with the awe-inspiring Samoan fire knife dancing!
 The performer even uses two knives, which constantly impresses my children!
+It is an awesome Kauai fire show.

 This show has had minimal changes in the past 25 years, but that is one of the reasons why I like it.
-The songs and the dancing nonetheless stands up and it is fun whether this is your first luau or you partake every trip!
+The songs and the dancing nonetheless stand up, and it is fun whether this is your first luau or you go for every trip!

 Why I Think Smiths Family Garden Luau is your Best Luau on Kauai

-I love how families really can customize this experience to fit in their Kauai itinerary.
+I love how families really can customize this experience to fit into their Kauai itinerary.

 Image of a woman wearing a blue tinsel skirt while she dances hula on Kauai.